On the IBCP blog, we cover topics related to the field of Neuro-Linguistic Programming (NLP), TIME Techniques, Hypnotherapy, EFT, Coaching, and Reiki

 This is a bit of a "catch 22," because many people believe the only way to get confidence is to practice something until they feel comfortable doing it.
 So, if you never do it because you're not comfortable, then how could you get comfortable so you can feel confident?

-The problem is that most practitioners are confusing two words which sound alike but have very different meanings: competence and confidence.Read the rest of this entry »
+The problem is that most practitioners are confusing two words which sound alike but have very different meanings: competence and confidence.Read the rest of this article »

 Bookmark This Page